TENGRISM

 Rising against a background of the endless spaces of the Steppe, the soaring and virtually unsaleable mountains naturally presented themselves as a physical bridge between Earth and Heavens.
 Words whose root implied ‘height’ soon became synonymous with the “divine”.
 This led to the ultimate narrowing of the idea of “height” to the concept of the One god Tengri – proclamation, in effect, of monotheism.

 In the sixth century, Tengrism suffered an assault by Christianity; in the seventh, it survived the endeavor of Judaism to penetrate the territories of Tengrist adherence.
-By the birth of Islam in the seventh century and its militant sweep across Asia in the ensuing generations, Tengrism was subtly enhanced and refined with all the attributes of a millennium-old religion: temples, priests, prophets, a verbal tradition, and written canons.
+By the birth of Islam in the seventh century and its militant sweep across Asia in the ensuing generations, Tengrism was subtly enhanced and refined with all the attributes of a millennium-old religion: temples, priests, prophets, a verbal tradition and written canons.

-Religions in Central Asia
+Other religions in Central Asia

 Sights where Tengrism can be seen